 Always add an allowance for overtime even if you don't think the project will need it.
 After all, you can always reallocate this allowance if you don't use it.

-Production insurance covers your production from financial loss in case of crew injuries or equipment and property damage.
+Film insurance covers your production from financial loss in case of crew injuries or equipment and property damage.
 You'll need an insurance policy for most film projects because you won't get filming permission or a permit without it.
 Of course it's always a good idea to be covered regardless.

 Companies offering production insurance in the UK include Hiscox UK, Towergate, Kingsbridge and AXA.
 Reach out to a few different providers for quotes to get an average cost for your budget.